MrPomidor/NStorage/README.md

 ...  = storage.Get("encrypted");
 ```
 ## Contributors guide
 To start contributing you can just download project and restore NuGet packages.
-To be able to run benchmarks and integration tests, you should initialize test data with simple script, located at `NStorage.Tests\init.ps1`.
+To be able to run benchmarks and integration tests, you should initialize test data with simple script, located at `Tests\NStorage.Tests\init.ps1`.
 This script will generate test data sets.
-Then go to `NStorage.Tests.Common\TestsConsts` and fill the `BasePath` variable to point to `NStorage.Tests` folder in your file system.
+Then go to `Tests\NStorage.Tests.Common\TestsConsts` and fill the `BasePath` variable to point to `Tests\NStorage.Tests` folder in your file system.

-Benchmarks are run via `NStorage.Tests.Benchmarks`
+Benchmarks are run via `Tests\NStorage.Tests.Benchmarks`

 ## Project purpose